MurmurationsNetwork/MurmurationsServices/services/cronjob/schemaparser/README.md

 }
 ```

-But that title/description may not give enough context when used within a specific schema, so the values can be overidden as in [this example](https://github.com/MurmurationsNetwork/MurmurationsLibrary/blob/ae5d972941b053d52016aac5303fb1af4509fe08/schemas/organizations_schema-v1.0.0.json#L26-L30):
+But that title/description may not give enough context when used within a specific schema, so the values can be overridden as in [this example](https://github.com/MurmurationsNetwork/MurmurationsLibrary/blob/ae5d972941b053d52016aac5303fb1af4509fe08/schemas/organizations_schema-v1.0.0.json#L26-L30):

 ```json
 "tags": {